BriceLucifer/monkeycc-in-rust/README.md

-# A Moneky Compiler rewrite in RUST
+# A Monkey Compiler rewrite in RUST

 1. use RUST to write an interpreter
-1. intger expression